-- A. Injury from flying rock during blasting operations; - B. Severe behavioural response to blasting or other operational sensory stimuli; - C. Entrapment on the dike, hazardous terrain and behavioural response to sensory stimuli from construction or operational activities.
+- B. Severe behavioural response to blasting or other operational sensory stimuli; - C. Entrapment on the dike, hazardous terrain and behavioural response to sensory stimuli from construction or operational activities.

-Any number of caribou approaching open pits or present on the mining dikes will trigger caribou deterrent action.
+Any number of caribou present on the mining dikes will trigger caribou deterrent action.
 This threshold is established to prevent injury from flying rock and disturbance from severe adverse response to blasting or equipment operation.

-- (i) Caribou deterrent on dikes and confined corridors such as open pits will use a combination of a small truck and/or foot patrol as most appropriate to the local situation and terrain.
+- Caribou deterrent on dikes and confined corridors will use a combination of a small truck and/or foot patrol as most appropriate to the local situation and terrain.
 The direction of deterring will depend on their location on the dike or confined corridor relative to the escape routes to the shoreline buffer.
-The shortest escape route may not always be the most appropriate route.
-Caribou in open pits should be provided uninterrupted access to the pit ramps as a way for the animals to safely egress the pits. - (ii) Maintain the necessary radio communication with the area supervisor, e.g., Surface Operations Supervisor on Channel 7, for timing of the deterring and personnel safety.
-Maintain the necessary radio communication with surface operations to facilitate any modification to traffic, and construction or operational activities where required to allow caribou escape to a shoreline buffer as planned in the previous step, and to announce the "All-Clear" at the completion of caribou deterring procedures. - (iii) Deterring by vehicle and on foot will entail approaching caribou at a slow speed (i.e., < 5 km/hr for vehicles) and stopping when caribou show an alarmed response.
+The shortest escape route may not always be the most appropriate route. - Maintain the necessary radio communication with the area supervisor, e.g., Surface Operations Supervisor on Channel 7, for timing of the deterring and personnel safety.
+Maintain the necessary radio communication with surface operations to facilitate any modification to traffic, and construction or operational activities where required to allow caribou escape to a shoreline buffer as planned in the previous step, and to announce the "All-Clear" at the completion of caribou deterring procedures. - Deterring by vehicle and on foot will entail approaching caribou at a slow speed (i.e., < 5 km/hr for vehicles) and stopping when caribou show an alarmed response.
 When caribou stall, the patrol will slowly move forward to initiate a further alarmed response.
 Observation of caribou behaviour will provide cues on when to proceed.
 Deterring should never stimulate a Very Alarmed-Panic Escape Response.